Dkaattae/annual_quarter_report_and_stock_price/README.md

 ## terraform
 setup google cloud storage and bigquery dataset.
 in dataproc.tf, setup a temp bucket for dataproc and dataproc cluster. granting roles to service account is required.
+see terraform folder, listed roles need to be granted.

 ```
 terraform init